SamirTalwar/smoke/README.md

 On Windows, run this instead:

-    stack build --local-bin-path=.\out\build
+    stack install --local-bin-path=out\build
-    .\out\build\smoke --command=.\out\build\smoke test
+    .\out\build\smoke-exe --command=.\out\build\smoke-exe test

-Smoke should work on Linux and Mac OS without any issue.
-Almost all features should also work on Windows, with the exception of allowing shell scripts as commands.
+Smoke should work on Linux and macOS without any issue.
+Almost all features should also work on Windows, with the exception of allowing scripts as commands.
+This is due to a (quite reasonable) limitation of Windows; you can't make text files executable.

 [Contributor Covenant]: http://contributor-covenant.org/version/1/4/